brownan/backathon/README.md

 repository even if read access to the local filesystem is possible (intentionally or unintentionally)

-Also note that most backup systems generate a symmetric key, encrypt it with a password, and then leave password management up to the user.
+Also note that a lot of backup systems generate a symmetric key, encrypt it with a password, and then leave password management up to the user.
 If the user wishes to schedule unattended backups e.g. from cron, they have to store the password in plaintext somewhere.
 For purposes of the above argument, I